daniel-nagy/md-data-table/README.md

 Automatic row selection is enabled using the `md-row-select` attribute.
 Checkboxes will be prepended to each row.
 Rows can be selected by clicking anywhere in the row or directly on the checkbox.
 In addition, a master toggle is prepended to the header.

+## Long Header Titles

+Column names can be configured to shorten and display ellipses if they do not fit, with the recommended padding of `56px`, using the `trim-column-names` attribute.

+> Bug in Safari that prohibits header cells from overflowing properly

 ## Column Ordering

 Column ordering is automatically enabled when `ng-repeat` is used to display the contents of a table.
 The order property defaults to the header cell text (in lowercase) but is able to be set using the `order-by` attribute which will specify the property for that column to sort on.